 There are a few basic things every producer needs to begin building their own home studio (excluding a computer).

-Every producer needs a DAW (Digital Audio Workspace) to record, edit, mix and master their tracks.
+Firstly, every producer needs a DAW (Digital Audio Workspace) to record, edit, mix and master their tracks.
 With so many to choose from, it’s hard to know which DAW is best for you.
-That’s why we’ve gathered all of the important information and listed it in some easy to read articles, just for you!
-If you’re a seasoned pro, we’d still advise you take a look!

 Item 2: The Audio Interface

-Sure, MIDI instruments are sounding more realistic by the day; but why settle for MIDI samples when you can record the real thing!?
+Sure, MIDI instruments are sounding more realistic by the day, especially a midi keyboard.
+But why settle for MIDI samples when you can record the real thing!?

-An audio interface will allow you to expand your beats into fully-fledged songs, adding instruments, vocals or anything else you desire to record!
-We have a list of the best audio interfaces right here to make your research that one bit easier:
+An audio interface will allow you to expand your beats into fully-fledged songs, adding instruments, vocals or anything else you desire to record.
+We have a list of the best audio interfaces right here to make your research that bit easier.

 Item 3: Preamps

 I know, I know… Nearly all audio interfaces now have their own inbuilt preamps for recording instruments and vocals.
 So, why would you need additional preamps?

 Well, it is all about having those extra colours on your pallet.
 Finally, Preamps can shape the tone of your recording, and even offer additional features in the higher-priced products.